2023

 In October 2022, one or more North American beavers (Castor canadensis) migrated up Rocky Branch from Walnut Creek.
 They established a dam across the creek at the site of an earlier stream restoration project.

 However, on February 4, 2024, exactly one year after the establishment of this Chronology station, faculty and students from the Department of Biological and Agricultural Engineering installed a pond-leveling device called a “beaver deceiver.”
-The outlet pipe is visible in Chronolog photographs starting on February 4.
-It will be interesting to see how the beavers respond to this modification of the pond that they established.
+The pond leveler limits the water surface height of the pond to protect prior stream restoration efforts from beaver-enhanced flooding.

-The U.S. Geological Survey has a real-time stream monitoring station about 200 feet downstream from the Beaver Dam that records stream stage, discharge, and precipitation and is available at the following URL. https://waterdata.usgs.gov/monitoring-location/0208735012/#parameterCode=00060&period=P7D.
+The U.S. Geological Survey has a real-time stream monitoring station about 200 feet downstream from the Beaver Dam that records stream stage, discharge, and precipitation.
+It is available here.

-The Chronolog station is maintained by faculty and students in NC State University's Department of Marine, Earth, and Atmospheric Sciences.
+Faculty and students in NC State University’s Department of Marine, Earth, and Atmospheric Sciences maintain this Chronolog Station.
 We are studying beavers in urban streams around the greater Raleigh area.
-We are interested in the physical and biological changes in urban streams following the establishment of beaver dams and their potential to improve the physical, hydrologic, and biological function of human-modified and impaired Piedmont streams.
+We are interested in the physical and biological changes in urban streams following the establishment of beaver dams and their potential to improve the physical, hydrologic, and biological function of human-modified and impaired streams.

 Thank you for reading about this Chronolog site and contributing your photographic observations.
 We encourage repeat visits to see how this reach of Rocky Branch changes after rain events and with the seasons.

-Please contact Karl Wegmann, Associate Professor of Geology and Geomorphology at NC State University, at kwwegman@ncsu.edu with questions or comments.
+Please get in touch with Karl Wegmann, Associate Professor of Geology and Geomorphology at NC State University, at kwwegman@ncsu.edu with questions or comments.

 Dept. of Marine, Earth, and Atmospheric Sciences at NC State.